Is $2 Million Enough to Retire at 60?

 Sustainable Retirement Planning Fundamentals

 Ideally, you won’t be just surviving retirement but thriving.
 For that reason, proper financial planning is critical.
-Ensuring that your retirement plan is sustainable is paramount because the last thing you want to do is outlive your funds.
+Longevity risk is a real danger, and ensuring that your retirement plan is sustainable is paramount because the last thing you want to do is outlive your funds.

 Certain retirement planning fundamentals remain the same, regardless of the amount you have in your account at the beginning of your retirement.
 For example, you will need to consider your: